 We can supply almost all of the hardwood and fir finishes you see on this website as wide and extra wide plank (300mm) floorboards.

 We supply them in random lengths of up to 3 metres.

 Besides the finishes you see here, we can also make approximately 1500 different colours to order.

 Where you want new floorboards to blend with older surroundings we can manually distress or age them.
 This makes them indistinguishable from antique or reclaimed flooring.

-Wide plank flooring harks back to the Tudor, Jacobean and Baroque periods - the late 1400s, 1500s and 1600s.
+Wide plank wood floors hark back to the Tudor, Jacobean and Baroque periods – the late 1400s, 1500s and 1600s.

 Along with velvet, satin, silk and beeswax candles, wide floorboards were a hallmark of wealth and power.

 From the Georgian period onward as the cost of raw timber begain to increase, the width of floorboards began to shrink.

 Wide plank wood flooring has enjoyed a resurgence in recent times thanks to big advances in engineered floorboard production.

 A key feature of engineered floorboards is that they allow for much more economical use of the valuable top layer of hardwood.